-Shareholder Prior to the Offer Prior to the Offering Following the Offering Number of shares 4 0/03 Number of shares 4 0/03 Pelham Long/Short Small Cap Master Fund Ltd 1 999,000 7.068 999,000 3,514 UBS Group AG 1.006.410 7.185 1.006.410 3.540
+Shareholder Prior to the O ring Following the Offering Number of shares 4 0 ∕03 Number of shares 4 0 / 0 3 Pelham Long/Short Small Cap Master Fund Ltd 1 999,000 7.068 999,000 3,514 UBS Group AG 1,006,410 7.185 1,006,410 3,540

-- (1) The beneficial ownership of voting rights in the Company derives from an equity contract for difference (Equity CFD) with cash settlement as set forth in the publicly available information on the CNMV's web page.
+(1) The beneficial ownership of voting rights in the Company derives from an equity contract for difference (Equity CFD) with cash settlement as set forth in the publicly available information on the CNMV's web page.
 Pelham Long/Short Small Cap Master Fund Ltd. is the direct holder of the financial instruments.
-Pelham Capital Ltd is the Investment Manager of Pelham Long/Short Small Cap Master Fund Ltd. - (2) The beneficial ownership of voting rights in the Company derives from an equity contract for difference (Equity CFD) with cash settlement as set forth in the publicly available information on the CNMV's web page - (3) Percentages adjusted to reflect percentage over the Company's issued share capital prior to and after the Offering. - (4) Source: CNMV
+Pelham Capital Ltd is the Investment Manager of Pelham Long/Short Small Cap Master Fund Ltd.

+- The beneficial ownership of voting rights in the Company derives from an equity contract for difference (Equity CFD) with cash settlement as set forth in the publicly available information on the CNMV's web page - Percentages adjusted to reflect percentage over the Company's issued share capital prior to and after the Offering..

+Source: CNMV